dbindel/cs4220-s20/web/syllabus.md

 during the lecture.
 Each submission counts for a third of a point on the final grade (for a total of 10% of the grade, equal to one project).

-It is also critical for us to have your feedback about how the class is going, both to improve the class for the current semester and to make the class better for future semesters.
-We will solicit non-anonymous comments around the midterm, and at the end of the semester will check with the college to see who has completed course evaluation surveys (though we obviously cannot check to see whether your feedback is useful!).
-Participating in these feedback activities counts toward your grade via points oon the midterm and final.

 ### Homework and projects

-There will be six one-week homeworks, assigned Friday and due the following Friday.
+There will be eight one-week homeworks, generally assigned Friday and due the following Friday.
 These problems will involve a mix of short answers, plots, and computations done in MATLAB or Julia.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores will be posted to CMS.
 Regrade requests must be submitted within one week of receiving the graded homework.

-There will be three two-week programming projects, to be done either alone or in a group of two.
+There will be one two-week programming projects, to be done either alone or in a group of two.
 Projects will involve solving a larger problem, and may be done in MATLAB or Julia.
 For projects, you will need to submit both codes and a writeup PDF file on CMS.

-In order to provide timely, high-quality feedback, we may *not* always grade all problems in a homework or pieces to a project.
-Instead, we will focus our grading efforts on providing feedback on a few key points.
-We will provide written solutions so that you can evaluate yourself for problems where we do not grade in detail.

 ### Exams

 There will be one midterm and one final exam:

- - Midterm: March 6-13
+ - Midterm: March 6-April 6 (extended due to COVID closure)
- - Final Exam: May 4-11
+ - Final Exam: May 11-18

 Both exams are take home.
 A couple points on the final will go toward course evaluation.

 ## Grading

+This class, along with all other classes this semester, may be taken S/U.

 Your final grade in CS 4220 will be computed from grades on the assignments and exams using the following weights:

  - Class work: 10%
- - Homework: 6% times 5 homeworks (best of 6)
+ - Homework: 8% times 6 homeworks (bottom two dropped)
- - Projects: 10% times 3 projects
+ - Project: 10%
  - Midterm: 15%
  - Final: 15%
+ - Course evaluation: 2%

 ## Course policies

 ### Late work policy

-Unless otherwise stated, all work is due by 11:59 pm on the due date.
+All work is requested by 11:59 pm on the due date.
+The reason for the due dates is to provide the course staff adequate time to grade.
-All homework and projects should be submitted via the course management system (CMS); you are encouraged to submit early versions, since resubmissions up to the deadline are counted without penalty.
-For each assignment, up to three "slip days" are allowed.
-Over the semester, you may use a total of six slip days.
-You may not use slip days for the take-home midterm.
+Given that COVID will doubtless cause problems, we will accept late submissions generously up until May 11 (the date the final goes out).
+Please try to give us advance warning if you are going to submit late.

 ### Collaboration